pytorch/rfcs/RFC-0005-structured-kernel-definitions.md

 One question is whether or not the existence of CPUTensor means we should eliminate the `at::cpu::` namespace (as they serve near equivalent purposes;
-if you have functions which support CPUTensor, simply (unsafely) cast your Tensor to a CPUTensor and then utilize the regular API.)
+if you have functions which support CPUTensor, simply (unsafely) cast your Tensor to a CPUTensor and then utilize the regular API).
 One possible argument for retaining the `at::cpu::` namespace is that these functions are guaranteed to bypass dispatching, whereas other functions may implicitly downcast to `Tensor` and do an optimized call.